blackferncreations/germankeycut/intellectual-context.md

 ## Canonical and Developing Material

-For interpretation of GermanKeyCut, the hierarchy is:
+For interpretation of GermanKeyCut and the system documented through it, the hierarchy is:

 1. **[germankeycut.com](https://germankeycut.com/)**
    Current public positioning, commercial scope and access.